ShresthaRajat/mgarden/content/Cloud Computing/AWS/Security & Identity/ACM.md

 # AWS Certificate Manager (ACM)
 #aws #cloud #security

-A service fro [[AWS]] which lets you easily provision, manage, and deploy public and private SSL/TLS certificates to be used with other AWS services like [CloudFormation](Cloud%20Computing/AWS/Application%20Integration/CloudFormation.md), [[Elastic Beanstalk]] , [CloudFront](Cloud%20Computing/AWS/Networking/CloudFront.md), [ELB](Cloud%20Computing/AWS/Compute/ELB.md), etc. It uses AWS managed [Certificate Authority](Cyber%20Security/Cryptography/Certificate%20Authority.md) by AWS to provision public [[Certificates]].
+A service fro [AWS](Cloud%20Computing/AWS/AWS.md) which lets you easily provision, manage, and deploy public and private SSL/TLS certificates to be used with other AWS services like [CloudFormation](Cloud%20Computing/AWS/Application%20Integration/CloudFormation.md), [Elastic Beanstalk](Elastic%20Beanstalk) , [CloudFront](Cloud%20Computing/AWS/Networking/CloudFront.md), [ELB](Cloud%20Computing/AWS/Compute/ELB.md), etc. It uses AWS managed [Certificate Authority](Cyber%20Security/Cryptography/Certificate%20Authority.md) by AWS to provision public [Certificates](Certificates).

 Can be used to create single, multiple, or wildcard certificates.